navnorth/canvas_sis_importer/README.md

 ## Installation requirements

 Installation must create a database so ensure the installing user has the CREATEDB permission.
+Also, the database that you create should be accessible by the same database user that canvas itself uses.

 `$ createdb apscanvas`
 `$ chmod +x sql_scripts/export_canvas_data.sh`
 `$ chmod +x sql_scripts/import_clever_data.sh`

+Once that's all setup, make sure you setup your `.env` file with the right stuff.
+You'll need an API access token for your canvas installation.
+One difference is that we're not running on the same database that the main canvas installation is running on be sure to update that setting too.  (and create the correct database since that's not automatic)